SaiPavan-Tadem/SaiPavan-Tadem/README.md

 - 👋 Hi, I’m @SaiPavan-Tadem
 - 👀 I’m interested in Research (Computer Vision and Machine Learning)
-- 🌱 I’m currently learning Neural networks,data analytics,Image processing
+- 🌱 I’m currently focusing on Deep learning,Image processing
 - 💞️ I’m looking to collaborate on computer vision projects
 - 📫 How to reach me : saipavanthadem@gmail.com